patricksavalle/hash_tag/README.md

 Hashtags in your content are automatically harvested from the first 10 data_fields + title of an entry and creates an user-presentable index.
-A hashtag can contain alphanumericals and '-' and '_', and must be preceded by a space, start-of-line or &gt; Tike this:
+A hashtag can contain alphanumericals and '-' and '_', and must be preceded by a space, start-of-line or &gt; like this:

 > Lorem #ipsum dolor sit amet, #consectetur-adipiscing elit, sed do #Eiusmod_tempor incididunt ut labore et dolore magna aliqua.